rutu99/AI-Powered-Skill-Assessment-Personalised-Learning-Plan-Agent/README.md

   BigQuery (1 week)
   - Google Cloud Skills Boost: BigQuery free tier labs

-RECOMMENDATION: Priya shows genuine strength in SQL and Python, which are the hardest skills to teach.
+RECOMMENDATION: Sayali shows genuine strength in SQL and Python, which are the hardest skills to teach.
 The gaps in Tableau and BigQuery are learnable in 3–4 weeks given her SQL foundation.
 Recommend conditional offer with 30-day learning targets.